buntalan/calculator/README.md

-# calculator
+# Calculator
-Academic project
-Project done, quite a few bugs left to fix
+Project for CS2.
+Scientific/Programmer calculator with all standard operators and GUI.
+Outputs may be converted to different bases.